ProdigyErrorCodes/ProdigyErrorCodes/! LIST.md

 - Currently unkown, happened to someone when attempting to log into prodigy, even though they have never used hacks.

 ## Error code 403
-- Happenes after using `Disbale Inactivity Kick` in PHEX and then being inactive.
+- Happenes after using `Disbale Inactivity Kick` in WCM (PHEX) and then being inactive.

 ###### Last Updated January 13, 2021 by [afkvido](https://github.com/afkvido)